Aerolab/frontend-developer-coding-challenge/README.md

 🚀 Once your code is ready send the public link and repository link via email to whoever sent it to you from Aerolab, or you can apply at https://aerolab.co/jobs if you got here some other way.

+> _If you feel uncomfortable building fancy user interfaces then try our [alternative challenge](https://github.com/Aerolab/fullstack-developer-coding-challenge) (Disclaimer: we'll prioritize the original challenge)_

 ---

 ## Aerolab